McTavishLab/extensiphy/tutorial/command_line_tutorial.md

 Flags are used in a couple different ways.
 A flag can be used to tell the program your using that you wish to use some extra functionality (an option), such as when we told the `ls` command that we also wished to see hidden files by using the `-a` flag.
 Flags can also indicate a particular variable to a program, such as a necessary file.
 The times when a flag is used for one or the other use-case will rely on the the program's designer to explain.

+## Finding your location with pwd

-3. The `pwd` command will become very imporant because it tells you the path to your current location.
+The `pwd` command will become very imporant because it tells you the path to your current location.
 By path, I mean the navigation path through the directory structure of your computer to get to your current location.
 If you open a terminal and type the `pwd` command, you should see something like:

 ```bash
 $pwd